IanCropper1234/FitnessAiTracker/replit.md

 MyTrainPro is an enterprise-grade AI-powered fitness platform that delivers intelligent, adaptive training and comprehensive nutrition/workout management.
 It utilizes evidence-based periodization and AI recommendations to provide personalized coaching at scale.
 The platform aims to lead the digital fitness market by offering a scientifically-backed solution for serious fitness enthusiasts and bodybuilders.

 ## Recent Changes
+**October 22, 2025**:
+- **Re-added PWA Installation Functionality** with smooth onboarding flow
+  - Created `usePWAInstall` Hook for managing PWA installation state and logic
+  - Created `PWAInstallGuide` component with iOS/Android-specific installation guides
+  - Added PWA install button below OAuth sign-in options on auth page
+  - Platform detection: Auto-prompt for Android, manual guide for iOS
+  - Smooth installation flow with preparation steps and progress indicators
+  - Conditional display: Only shows when PWA is installable and not already installed
+  - User feedback with toast notifications for installation success/cancellation

 **October 21, 2025**:
 - Updated all app icons to new fitness-themed design (barbell + fork/knife crossed)
   - Blue gradient background with white fitness symbols